pennyquirino/README-Generator/README.md

 ## Description
-dljflsd
+To create a high-quality README.md file using command-line application with node.js

 ## Installation
-jdgj
+install all required npm packages, create index.js file and generateMarkdown.js file, create and test code

 ## Credits
-jdgj
+No collaborators for this project

 ## License
 This project and its source code is released under the [MIT](https://opensource.org/licenses/MIT) license.

-## Check out more of my work via my GitHub Profile at: djgldsj
+## Check out more of my work via my GitHub Profile at: https://github.com/pennyquirino